-John Travolta’s latest film, Gotti, about which we reported in the December issue and based on the life of gangster John Gotti, had its Cannes Film Festival debut in mid-May, and is already swirling with Oscar rumors.
+John Travolta’s latest film, Gotti, about which we reported in the December issue and based on the life of gangster John Gotti, had its Cannes Film Festival debut in mid-May.

 The film covers 30 years in Gotti’s life.
 In an interesting casting move, Travolta’s real life wife, Kelly Preston, plays the gangster’s wife, while Travolta’s daughter, Ella Bleu, portrays the mob boss’s daughter, Angel. “[Gotti] had a lot of style, but was down to earth, said Travolta at a screening press event.
 “He was thoughtful, considerate, but tough as nails.”
 Of Gotti’s family, who helped production with script tweaks and even wardrobe choices, the actor observed that, “they were hilarious… articulate,” and described Gotti’s son, John, Jr., as “a revelation.”